Cephaleuros virescens

 Cephaleuros virescens is an algal plant pathogen that infects tea, coffee and coconut plants, causing algal leaf spot or algal rust.
+It infects a wide vary of tree species, and is widely distributed in the tropics and subtropics.

+Biology

+Cephaleuros virescens consists of circular thalli with a crenate margin, consisting of two main dichotomously branching filaments.
+Sporangiophores (asexually reproductive structures) emerge laterally from the thallus branches, and are solitary or in tufts of 3–5.
+Gametangia (sexually reproductive structures) are produced above the thallus, and characteristically the gametangial cell wall divides to form a group of 2–6 or more gametangia.

 Host and symptoms

-Cephaleuros virescens is known to have a broad host range, the widest host range of the species.
+Cephaleuros virescens is known to have a broad host range, the widest host range of the genus.
 It has been recorded on 287 plant species and cultivars on the U.S. Gulf coast alone.
 Common hosts of the plant include tropical trees and shrubs, with the following being the more common or economically important; tea, kava, pepper, para rubber, magnolia, coffee, holly, Indian hawthorn, oil palm, avocado, vanilla, mango, breadfruit, guava, coconut, cashews, cacao, citrus, etc.

 Most commonly Cephaleuros virescens is identified by the leaf spots it causes.
 Theses leaf spots are an orange-brown rust in color and usually occur entirely on the upper leaf surface, although leaf spots on the undersides of infected leaves have been reported.
 The spots are fuzzy in texture and approximately 2 cm in diameter.
 In some cases, commonly in more susceptible hosts, stem and fruit spots can occur as a result of infection as well.
 These leaf spots cause a reduction in plant photosynthetic surface area.
 While usually harmless, severe causes of these leaf spots can lead to defoliation, twig dieback, tissue necrosis, and loss of marketable fruit.

 Life cycle

-Although both a sexual and an asexual form of reproduction occur, the asexual stage is considered to be important due to it being the more common mode 9k of inoculum in the pathogen’s disease cycle.
+Although both a sexual and an asexual form of reproduction occur, the asexual stage is considered to be important due to it being the more common mode 9k of inoculum in the pathogen's disease cycle.
 Infection occurs when either the sporangia or thallus filaments are deposited on the tissues of a susceptible plant host.
 The pathogen is usually dispersed through water or wind.
 Under the right environmental conditions, zoospores are released from the sporangia, and symptoms will begin to develop.
 The zoospores are able to penetrate the host cuticle in a haustorial manner.
 A flat, circular thallus develops subcuticularly.
 Algal filaments extend from these thalli further increasing the surface area this pathogen infects.
 The pathogen survives on existing leaf and stems as spores, and in fallen plant debris.
 As the pathogen lives in tropical climates it is able to survive year-round rather than relying on survival structures.